shane-tomlinson/node-font-server/README.md

 # node-font-server

-A simple font server with the ability to serve distinct locale specific fonts.
+A simple font server with the ability to serve browser/locale specific fonts.

 ## Installation
 1. clone the repo - `git clone`